 Option Action Add New Script Add a new script to the selected Package.
 The Execution Analyzer window displays, showing the 'Build' page.
-Paste Script Paste a copied script from the Enterprise Architect clipboard into the selected Package.You can paste the copied script several times; each copy has the suffix 'Copy'.To rename the copied script, press F2 and overtype the script name.
+Paste Script Paste a copied script from the Enterprise Architect clipboard into the selected Package.
+You can paste the copied script several times; each copy has the suffix 'Copy'.
+To rename the copied script, press F2 and overtype the script name.
 Export Scripts Export scripts from the selected Package.
 The 'Execution Analyzer: Export' dialog displays, from which you select the script or scripts to export, followed by a prompt for the target filename and location.

 Import Scripts Import scripts from a .XML file into the selected Package.
 A prompt displays for the source filename and location.
-Filter Packages Displays a submenu of options to: Enter the Package path against which to filter the list of Packages - when you select the 'Filter Packages' option, a prompt displays to accept the currently-selected Package path, or you can remove the end elements of the path to specify a larger set of Packages; when you click on the OK button the first Package in the list is expanded to list the scripts it contains Switch between hiding the full list of Packages to expose only the currently-selected Package, and showing the full list Remove the currently-active filter to show the full list of Packages Select In Project Browser Highlight the selected Package in the Browser window.
+Filter Packages Displays a submenu of options to: Enter the Package path against which to filter the list of Packages - when you select the 'Filter Packages' option, a prompt displays to accept the currently-selected Package path, or you can remove the end elements of the path to specify a larger set of Packages; when you click on the OK button the first Package in the list is expanded to list the scripts it contains Switch between showing the full list of Packages and hiding the full list of Packages to expose only the currently-selected Package Remove the currently-active filter to show the full list of Packages Select In Project Browser Highlight the selected Package in the Browser window.
 Display the Browser window, which is now expanded to show the highlighted Package.

-Help Display the Help topic for this window.
 Build Execute the 'Build' command of the selected script.
 Clean Execute the 'Clean' command of the selected script.
 Rebuild Execute the 'Clean' and 'Build' commands of the selected script.
 Debug Execute the 'Debug' command of the selected script.
 Run Execute the 'Run' command of the selected script.
 Test Execute the 'Test' command of the selected script.
 Deploy Execute the 'Deploy' command of the selected script.
 Merge Execute the 'Merge' source control command of the selected script.
 Changes Execute the 'Changes' source control command of the selected script.
 History Execute the 'History' source control command of the selected script.
 Commit Execute the 'Commit' source control command of the selected script.
 Working Copy Execute the 'Working Copy' source control command of the selected script.
 Repository Execute the 'Repository' source control command of the selected script.
-Run Javascript Execute the 'Run Javascript' command of the selected script.
-Start Simulation Start the simulation referenced by the 'Analyzer Script Simulation' page.
-Run Executable Statemachine Start a simulation of the selected Executable Statemachine Artifact.
-Edit Open the selected script in the 'Analyzer Scripts Editor'. Сору Copy the selected script to the Enterprise Architect clipboard.
+Run JavaScript Execute the 'Run JavaScript' command of the selected script.
+When this option is selected, a job is created in the Job Queue window.
+Job Queue Name Task Actionpoint tests JavaScript Active Start Simulation Start the simulation referenced by the 'Analyzer Script Simulation' page.
+Run Executable Start a simulation of the selected Executable Statemachine Artifact.

+Statemachine Edit Open the selected script in the 'Analyzer Scripts Editor'. Сору Copy the selected script to the Enterprise Architect clipboard.
 Paste Paste the most-recently copied script to the same Package as the selected script.
 You can paste the copied script several times; each copy has the suffix 'Copy'.
 To rename the copied script, press F2 and overtype the script name.
 Delete Delete the selected script; there is no prompt for confirmation.
 To delete a Package from the Execution Analyzer window, delete the scripts from the Package.
 When the last script is deleted, the Package is no longer listed.
 Package Default Set the selected script as the default script for the Package.
 The icon to the left of the script changes color; any previous Package default reverts to normal.